CloudWithChris/cloudwithchris.com/content/blog/github-projects-ga-automation-updates/index.md

 -  "chrisreddington"                       # An array of authors of the post (filenames in person).
 banner: "images/banner.jpg"
 ---
 In a couple of previous blog posts, I provided a writeup on the GitHub Projects Beta.
-I wrote to posts on automation within GitHub Projects ([Adding Issues to GitHub Projects with GitHub Actions for a user profile](/blog/automate-adding-gh-issues-projects-beta-users) and [Adding Issues to GitHub Projects with GitHub Actions for an Organization profile](/blog/automate-adding-gh-issues-projects-beta)).
+I wrote two posts on automation within GitHub Projects ([Adding Issues to GitHub Projects with GitHub Actions for a user profile](/blog/automate-adding-gh-issues-projects-beta-users) and [Adding Issues to GitHub Projects with GitHub Actions for an Organization profile](/blog/automate-adding-gh-issues-projects-beta)).
 I'm pleased to say that the capabilities went Generally Available last week!
 As a result of the GA announcement and resulting changes, I need to post updates to my older samples.

 The team have had [an incredible cadence of releases](https://github.blog/changelog/label/issues/), posting new updates on the GitHub changelog every few weeks.
 There have been plenty of feature updates, including -